 How to Stop Rabbits From Eating Hostas

-You can trap the rabbits too.
-Since the Department of Natural Resources classifies rabbits as a nuisance species, you’re legally allowed to trap them on your property without a permit as long as the rabbits are:
+In my area, you can trap the rabbits too.
+Since the Department of Natural Resources (check with your state’s fish and game department) classifies rabbits as a nuisance species, you’re legally allowed to trap them on your property without a permit as long as the rabbits are:

-- Posing a safety or healthy threat to people or pets
+Posing a safety or health threat to people or pets

 1. Physical Barriers to Stop Rabbits from Damaging Your Hostas

-One of the most practical routes you can take is to erect physical barriers around your plants to try and keep the rabbits out.
+One of the more practical routes you can take is to erect physical barriers around your plants to keep the rabbits out.
 There are several ways you can go about this, and I’m going to explain each of them to you below.

 Row or Netting Cover